Hey, it is about time to head outside and do your workout.

-These exercises are great for anybody looking to gain some athletic movement as well as increase speed and agility on the core.
-Short shuttles or also known as suicides is great for developing speed and agility for athletic performance.
+These exercises are great for anybody looking to gain some athletic movement, as well as increase speed and agility on the core.
+Short shuttles, also known as suicides, are great for developing speed and agility for athletic performance.

 #1 – Forward Short Shuttle

 You can use cones, basketball court, line to line, football field or whatever depending on your level of comfort.
 In this workout, we use a basketball court starting at a baseline, going in the free throw line, half court, free throw, baseline and then return back.
 You are emphasizing proper foot place on the turn, rotating your body to change directions before you can get to the line.
 This will help you get off the line on the court a lot faster.

 The short shuttle is a quick short burst of speed or sprint to a line and returning back to its original starting line.
 So, the emphasis is on the turn.
 Make sure your feet are properly placed on the line and turn before you get to the line.
 You definitely want to ease into the lines because if you don’t, you will fall forward or you will injure your knee, hips or back.

 You are starting at the middle.
 You can pick out maybe 5 or 10 yards.
 You are going from the free throw line and the baseline, half court then back to the free throw.
 You are standing in a nice athletic stance shuffling sideways and getting down low touching the line.
 You are going across to the half of the line then back to the free throw line.
 Make sure you are standing low on this, eyes up and feet parallel.
 You don’t want to hunch the back too much because you will lose power and breathing capacity once you start rounding the back.

 #3 – Reverse Short Shuttle